-Response: We believe the land modeling effort is the latest science.
-Land-ice modeling is a key area requiring improvement.
-The FY11-15 ESM alternative includes funding to focus on ice sheet modeling.
+Response: GFDL's land modeling effort uses the latest science.
+There is now a paper on the land model (Shevliakova et al., Global Biogeochemical Cycles, June 2009).
+The new scheme is included in the GFDL climate model simulation streams for CMIP5 and AR5.
+The land-ice modeling is a key area requiring improvement.
+The FY11-15 ESM project in the FY11 President's budget includes funding to focus on ice sheet modeling.